LiveLike/livelike-docs/docs/Arcade/arcade/index.md

 * **profileId** and **authToken**: These values are obtained through the LiveLike platform for user authentication.
 * **gameId** and **instanceId**: These are unique identifiers for the specific game instance and can be retrieved from Arcade CMS.

+## Please Note

+* Games that requires socal sharing enablement from Native Android apps or iOS apps requires configuration on the app side as well.
+Follow the documentation here